 The following symptoms indicate that depression may be the major issue rather than early stages of dementia:

 Your doctor may refer you for psychological evaluation to reach the correct diagnosis.
 Treating depression may restore memory function completely.
-However, it is important to remember that people with dementia can become depressed.
-This is a well-recognized complication of any stage of the disease.
+However, people with dementia can become depressed.
+This can happen at any stage of the disease.
 Because dementia and depression have similar symptoms and occur together, it may take a few visits and tests before a clear-cut diagnosis can be made.